-Osgood Schlatter Disease: Learn Why Your Back Might Be At Fault
+Osgood Schlatter Disease: Recover Faster by Treating Your Back

 Osgood Schlatter Disease (OSD) is a common cause of knee pain in children and young athletes.

-It’s traditionally categorized as growing pains, despite this label often complicating a swift recovery.
+It’s traditionally categorized as growing pains yet this label often complicates a swift recovery.

 As a Physiotherapist actively trying to better understand and solve OSD, it seems we might be missing something here.

-I’ve come to understand it may be less growing-related and more to do with the lower back – as weird as that may sound.
+I’ve come to understand it may be less growing-related and more to do with lower back dysfunction – as weird as that may sound.

 So if you have it, or are the parent of someone who does, join with me as we discuss a new perspective on Osgood Schlatter Disease.
 Let’s try to pave the way for better management.